hitoshi-watase/nablla/docs/4-binding-and-events.en.md

 ## Binding & Events - *print

+This chapter explains how Nablla connects data and the DOM through basic bindings and event attributes.

 Displaying data on screen is the first and most essential act in any framework.
 In many libraries, even this simple act depends on an intermediate template layer or a separate compilation step.
 Nablla removes that layer and lets HTML attributes themselves declare how data should appear.